 7. Data-Driven Insights:

-It enables business houses to gather and compile information on consumer behavior, choices, and buying trends.
-It becomes useful in decision-making, in the marketing department’s fine-tuning of strategies, and in enhancing its clients’ experiences.
+It enables companies to gather and organize data on consumer behavior, preferences, and shopping habits.
+It proves valuable in decision-making, in refining strategies within the marketing department, and in improving the experiences of its clients.

 8. Streamlined Checkout Process: